inmoition-depthcamera/sdk/README.md

 ## Usage
+### Using Cmd and Uvc Port

+> For most depth camera devices.
+Using `DepthCameraCmdVideo` to manage and config device, and `DepthCameraUvcPort` to get frame from device.

 - Contains the corresponding header file `depth_camera_uvc.h` and` depth_camera_cmd.h`.
 - Call `DepthCameraUvcPort::GetDepthCameraList` to get the depth cameras connected to the system.
 - Call `DepthCameraCmdPort::GetUvcRelatedCmdPort` to get the name of the command port for given depth camera name.